Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Generic picture

 where we used the fact that $D^{-1}\sum_{P_\alpha\in\mathcal{P}}P_\alpha\otimes P_\alpha$ is the swap operator acting on the doubled Hilbert space (equivalently, by inserting a resolution of the identity in the doubled space).
 We can thus interpret the operator norm as the sum of the probabilities of the initial local operator $\mathcal{O}(0)$ evolving into the operator basis $P_\alpha$ at time $t$, which in turn implies that the operator norm is nothing but the probability of the operator $\mathcal{O}$ surviving up to time $t$ under dissipation.

 When $pt\ll 1$, we postulate that dissipation affects this probability only via the operator size average $\Sigma(t)$, which we know remains unchanged in time in this case, i.e., $\Sigma(t)\simeq \Sigma_0(t)$.
-Since every nonidentity operator is dissipated with the surviving probability $(1-p)^{2}$ at each time step, the surviving probability for an operator string of size $\Sigma_0(t)$ after one time step is given by $(1-p)^{2\Sigma_0(t)}$.
-Therefore, the net surviving probability of $\mathcal{O}(t)$ at time $t$ can be obtained by multiplying all the surviving probabilities at every time step, which results in
+Since every nonidentity operator is dissipated with the survival probability $(1-p)^{2}$ at each time step, the survival probability for an operator string of size $\Sigma_0(t)$ after one time step is given by $(1-p)^{2\Sigma_0(t)}$.
+Therefore, the net survival probability of $\mathcal{O}(t)$ at time $t$ can be obtained by multiplying all the survival probabilities at every time step, which results in

 Once $pt\gg 1$, the operator size eventually saturates.
 The decay of the Loschmidt echo is governed by the single-site physics because the longer the operator string $P_\alpha$ is, the less likely it is that the operator $\mathcal{O}$ evolves into it at time $t$.
 This means that the leading contribution to the decomposition Eq.~\eqref{eq:decomp} comes from the probability of $\mathcal{O}$ evolving in a way that conserves its support, i.e., that $P_\alpha$ is supported on the same site as $\mathcal{O}$.
-We expect that such a correlator $\overline{\langle \mathcal{O}(t)P_\alpha\rangle^2}$ decays as $((1-p)e^{-\lambda})^{2t}$ up to a numerical prefactor, where $2\lambda$ is the decay rate of $\overline{\langle \mathcal{O}(t)P_\alpha\rangle^2}$ when dissipation is absent (i.e., for $p=0$).
+We expect that such a correlator $\langle \mathcal{O}(t)P_\alpha\rangle^2$ decays as $((1-p)e^{-\lambda})^{2t}$ up to a numerical prefactor, where $2\lambda$ is the decay rate of $\langle \mathcal{O}(t)P_\alpha\rangle^2$ when dissipation is absent (i.e., for $p=0$).
 We thus conclude that the late time asymptotics of the norm is given by

 In summary, the late-time decay of the operator norm is distinguished by the time scale $t_p=1/p$ as

 Note that during the first stage of the decay, there is generically a quadratic contribution in the exponential unless the intersite coupling is small.
 This behavior gradually changes into the exponential decay as $p$ becomes greater than $t^{-1}$.
 While such a change has been predicted to occur~\cite{jalabert2001,jacquod2001,goussev2012arXiv}, the critical dissipation rate across which the behavior alters has always been assumed to be independent of time.
 Here, we showed that this is generically not the case and that it depends on time nontrivially.